Pan de Muerto Traditional Recipe

 • Eggs: You will need 2 medium eggs.

 • Unsalted butter: Butter should be softened.
-You will need some for the dough and some for brushing the baked bread.
+You will need some for the dough and some for brushing the baked bread of the dead.

-• Orange: You will need the juice and zest of a large orange.
+• Orange: You will need the juice and zest of one large orange.

-• Orange blossom water: This ingredient is essential to make the authentic recipe, if you can’t find it, you can sub with rose water or as a last resource, with vanilla extract.
+• Orange blossom water: This ingredient is essential to make the authentic pan de muerto recipe, if you can’t find it, you can substitute it with rose water or vanilla extract in a pinch.

-• Salt: Just a pinch of fine salt.
+• Salt: Just a pinch of table salt.

-Ingredients for Pan de Muerto displayed with names on a kitchen countertop.
+Ingredients for Pan de Muerto displayed on a kitchen countertop with names written overlay.

 Mixing the pre-ferment ingredients in a small bowl.